bradrutkin/Bates-Short-Term-Semi-Autonomous-RC-CAR-2017/index.md

 May 17 was a much more successful day.
 We used the code file test1.py to get the car to run.
 Using the sensor which is now much more accurate and our newly re-wired motors we were able to get the car to move forward on its on and stop if it detected something infront of the car within 50cm it stops.

 [insert video here]

+### May 18

+We started re-installing OpenCV.
+We have had Pi issues and SD card issues.
+Even though we had worked with Open CV before we had to reinstall it.